revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ---

-21.What is the difference between 'and' and 'or' operators?
+21.What is the difference between `and` and `or` operators?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> Both "and" and "or" are logical operators which requires two operands and both returns True and False values after evaluation.
+> Both `and` and `or` are logical operators which requires two operands and both returns True and False values after evaluation.
 The "and" operator returns True when both the operands are True, else returns False, whereas "or" operator returns True if either operand is True and returns False when both operands are False.
   </details>

 ---